 G. Doctoral Dissertation Submission

 After passing the final oral examination, you should revise your dissertation based on the comments from your committee and submit the final draft of your dissertation to the graduate school.
-Please consult the graduate school's Thesis and Dissertation Information page for information on submission requirements.
-You will need to plan ahead for collecting signatures for the Signatory Page.
+Please consult the graduate school’s Thesis and Dissertation Information page for information on submission requirements.

-7. Time Line for Completing Degree
+7. Timeline for Completing Degree

 Students entering with a Bachelor’s degree: